miso-lims/walkthroughs/0-0-admin-tasks.md

 If you haven't yet set up a project, continue to the next section first.

-1. Click on the _My Account_ tab at the top of the page.
+1. On the left hand menu under _Institute Defaults_ section, click _Subprojects_.
-1. In the _Institute Defaults_ section, click on _Subprojects_.
+1. Click the _Add_ button at the top left of the table.
-1. Click on the _New Subproject_ button.
+1. Enter quantity `1` and click `Create`.
     * Select the main Project from the drop-down
     * Fill in the alias and description.
     * Select the priority from the drop-down.
 Eventually this will flag high-priority samples in the MISO interface.
     * Select `Human hg19 random` from the Reference Genome dropdown
-1. Click _Add_.
+1. Click _Save_ in the top right corner of the page.

 Once a subproject is set up, it can be selected when creating Samples.